Evora, Portugal

 When we asked people living in Evora about club and activities where newcomers can meet others, they responded:

 "Expats in Evora often join local clubs and organizations to meet people and immerse themselves in the local culture.
 These can include language exchange groups, where they can practice their Portuguese and help locals with English, or other languages they might speak.
 They might also join local sports clubs, such as football or tennis clubs, or take part in fitness classes or yoga sessions.
 Cultural and artistic activities are also popular among expats.
 They might join local theater groups, take part in painting or pottery classes, or attend concerts and exhibitions.
 There are also cooking classes where they can learn to prepare traditional Portuguese dishes.
 Expats often meet people through volunteering.
 There are many opportunities to volunteer in Evora, from helping out at local schools or hospitals to participating in environmental conservation projects.
 Networking events and social gatherings are also common ways for expats to meet people in Evora.
 These can range from informal meetups in local bars or cafes, to more formal events organized by the local chamber of commerce or other professional organizations.
 Many expats also meet people through their children's schools or daycare centers.
 Attending parent-teacher meetings, school events, or playdates can be a great way to meet other parents and make new friends.
 Finally, online platforms and social media groups can also be a useful tool for expats looking to connect with others in their community.
-There are several online forums and Facebook groups specifically for expats in Evora, where they can ask questions, share advice, and arrange meetups," remarked one expat who made the move to Evora.
+There are several online forums and Facebook groups specifically for expats in Evora, where they can ask questions, share advice, and arrange meetups," remarked one expat living in Evora, Portugal.

 Click connect to have our partner contact you via e-mail and/or phone.